Truck and Trailer Insurance: Make Sure They Are Hitched Together!July 8, 2021

 Travel Trailers Can be Covered on a Separate Policy

-Travel trailers can be covered on a separate Recreational Vehicle or Travel Trailer Policy.
+When it comes to RV and travel trailer insurance, travel trailers can be covered on a separate Recreational Vehicle or Travel Trailer Policy.
 This type of policy will give you more comprehensive protection than your standard Personal Auto policy.
 Typically, it may provide a limit of coverage for the contents of the RV; up to $10,000 of coverage may be available.
 A horse trailer with living quarters could also qualify for an RV policy.

 What if My Neighbor Borrows My Trailer and Wrecks it?